noname72/AgenticPoker/docs/llm_agent.md

    SITUATION_MODIFIERS = {
        "short_stack": "Adjusts for < 300 chips",
        "big_stack": "Adjusts for > 2000 chips",
-       "bubble": "Adjusts for tournament bubble"
+       "bubble": "Adjusts for tournament bubble",
-   }
+       "all_in": "Adjusts for all-in situations and side pots" }
    ```